Borders-None/lessons-2020-autumn-advanced/Advanced_4_variables/var-let-const.md

         }

         console.log("\n");
-        console.log(i);    -- i is not accessible outside of the loop }
+        console.log(i);    // ReferenceError: i is not defined }

-Be aware how you define variables in for loops
+Be aware how you define variables in `for` loops